-The Kirklees Safeguarding Children Board has a webpage dedicated to providing local information about child safety, child sexual exploitation, policies and procedures including risk factors and signs and symptoms: http://www.kirkleessafeguardingchildren.co.uk/
+The Kirklees Safeguarding Children Board has a webpage dedicated to providing local information about child safety, child sexual exploitation, policies and procedures including risk factors and signs and symptoms: Kirklees Safeguarding Children's Partnership

 The council is aware that this objective means preventing children from taking part in gambling (as well as restriction of advertising so that gambling products are not aimed at or are, particularly attractive to children).
 The council will therefore consider whether specific measures are required at particular premises, with regard to this licensing objective.
 Appropriate measures may include supervision of entrances / machines, segregation of areas etc.